evmcnb/quartz/content/Pearls/Multiple Sclerosis.md

 [[Full/Optic neuritis]] is the most common presentation of multiple sclerosis.
 Other eye issues/movements may be present

-Based on clinical symptoms supported by MRI and CSF
+Based on clinical symptoms supported by MRI and CSF.
+Gadolinium enhancing plaques of demyelination are the radiological and pathological hallmark on MRI

 * Disease modifying drugs - lots of immunomodulators
 * High dose steroids for relapses